Major League Baseball rivalries: Philadelphia Phillies vs. Pittsburgh Pirates

+However, after the Pirates moved to the National League Central in 1994, the rivalry ended.
+The teams have since faced each other only in two series per year and the rivalry has effectively died in the years since the Pirates moved out of the NL East.
+However, many fans, especially older ones, retain their dislike for the other team and regional differences between Eastern and Western Pennsylvania still fuel the rivalry.
+The rivalry is mirrored in the National Hockey League's so-called "Battle of Pennsylvania".

 St. Louis Cardinals vs. Los Angeles Dodgers

-Both the Dodgers and Cardinals are two of the oldest franchises in the MLB, having first met during the 1900 season during the league's infancy; the Cardinals in 1882 and the Dodgers (originally known as the Bridegrooms) in 1883.
-Historically; both teams have not played in the same division; however frequent close pennant races and matchups in the postseason caused the rivalry to grow in intensity through the decades, particularly during the mid 1960s, when from 1963-1968 either team represented the National League in the World Series, or the 2000s when the two teams regularly met in the postseason.
-Both teams have met each other 1,975 times with 24 postseason games between them.
-The Cardinals currently have the most regular season wins at 1013, and the most postseason wins at 14.
+Both the Dodgers and Cardinals are two of the oldest franchises in MLB, having first met during the 1900 season during the league's infancy; the Cardinals in 1882 and the Dodgers (originally known as the Bridegrooms) in 1883.
+Historically; both teams have not played in the same division; however frequent close pennant races and matchups in the postseason caused the rivalry to grow in intensity through the decades.
+This was on display from 1963 to 1968 when either team represented the National League in the World Series or the 2000s when the two teams regularly met in the postseason.